Bertram Falle, 1st Baron Portsea

 Bertram Godfray Falle, 1st Baron Portsea (21 November 1859 – 1 November 1948), known as Sir Bertram Falle, Bt, between 1916 and 1930, was a Jersey-born barrister and politician in the United Kingdom.

 Background and education

 Falle was born on Jersey in the Channel Islands, the son of Joshua George Falle (1820–1903), Constable of Saint Helier and later Jurat of the Royal Court of Jersey, and Mary Elizabeth (née Godfray; died 1917).
-He was educated at Victoria College, Jersey, and graduated in 1886 from Pembroke College, Cambridge with a Master of Laws (LL.M.) degree, having been called to the bar, Inner Temple, in 1885.
+He was educated at Victoria College, Jersey, and graduated in 1883 from Pembroke College, Cambridge, with a Bachelor of Arts (B.A.) degree, followed by a Bachelor of Laws (LL.B.) two years later, having already been called to the bar, Inner Temple, several years before.
 In 1901 he graduated from the University of Paris with a Bachelor en droit degree.

 Legal and political career

 Falle was a judge of the Native Court in Egypt from 1901 to 1903.
 Standing as a Liberal Unionist, he was elected as one of the two members of parliament for the Portsmouth constituency in Hampshire at the January 1910 general election.
 He joined the Conservative Party when the two parties formally merged in 1912, although the Liberal Unionists had long been indistinguishable from the Conservatives.
 During the First World War he served in the Royal Field Artillery, gaining the rank of Major.
 When the Portsmouth constituency was abolished for the 1918 general election, he was returned as a Coalition Conservative for the new single-seat Portsmouth North constituency.
 Re-elected as a Conservative in 1922, he held the seat until his elevation to the peerage in 1934.
 Falle was made a baronet of Plaisance in the Island of Jersey, on 7 July 1916.
 In 1934 he was raised to the peerage as Baron Portsea, of Portsmouth in the County of Southampton.
 The title was apparently purchased for £50,000 by his wife.